-To be registered as a charity, a not-for profit must have charitable purposes that ‘is for the public benefit’.
+To be registered as a charity, a not-for-profit must have charitable purposes that are ‘for the public benefit’.

-A charity’s purpose is for the public benefit if achieving this purpose would be of benefit to the public generally or a sufficient section of the public.
+A charity's purpose is considered to be for the public benefit if achieving that purpose would be of benefit to the general public, or to a 'sufficient section of the general public'.

-A sufficient section of the community may be, for example, a local community, followers of a particular religion, people with a particular disability, refugees or young people.
+A 'sufficient section of the general public' could be a local community, followers of a particular religion, people with a particular disability, refugees or young people.